➤ by Oma Gerhild Fulson

-Traditional German vegetable recipes ("Gemüse") can range from the very healthy to those heavily loaded with butter, bacon, and cream.
+Traditional German easy vegetable recipes, aka Gemüse, can range from the very healthy to those heavily loaded with butter, bacon, and cream.
 Among them is THE traditional BEST vegetable recipe, red cabbage!
 If you haven't tried it yet ... you really MUST!

 Since how you cook the vegetables will impact their nutritional value, as well as their texture, appearance, and color, this is always something to consider when preparing them.